-As an advisor to families, individuals and businesses for many years, I’ve been inspired by these tips, all of which have stood the test of time.
+As an advisor to families, individuals and businesses for many years, I’ve been inspired by the following tips, all of which have stood the test of time.

-1. Shakespeare wisely declared that “the world’s a stage”.
-As such, it pays to work from a script.
-But, like many have done, it is okay to go off script once in a while, and improvise.
+1. Shakespeare said “the world’s a stage”.
+As such, it pays to have a plan, work from a script.
+But, things happen and when they do, it is okay to go off script and improvise.

-It is always good to set goals and create a plan for achieving them.
-In your plan, try to remember that not everything is in our control.
+It is always good to set goals and work a plan for achieving them.
+In your plan, try to remember that so much is not in our control.
 Things like prosperity, wealth and poverty are not always correlated to the choices we make.
 They may be influenced by our choices, but sometimes they’re not.
-Or they may be partially influenced by our choices as well as many other variables.
 Try not to underestimate the role of chance in life as it applies to you, and others.
-Realizing that may help you go off script at important times.
+Realizing it may help you go off script at important times.
+The ability to handle the unexpected without melting down is a good skill to possess.

 While the rewards of hard work often do lead to success, what about the fact that not all success is a result of hard work?
 What about the fact that not all poverty and failure is due to laziness or other negative labels we ascribe to ourselves, and others?
 Be kind.